mzschwartz5/AO_HomePage/README.md

 # AppOrchard_HomePage
-Overview of App Orchard Home Page Project
+Pictures and description of my work on the App Orchard home page.